zooniverse/front-end-monorepo/packages/lib-classifier/src/components/Classifier/components/SubjectViewer/components/Ztm2025GeoMapViewer/README.md

 ⚠️☠️ **Active Issue: OpenLayers needs lib-classifier to be ESM**

-2025.10.13: OpenLayers library is ESM-only, meaning any related build that uses CJS (i.e. lib-classifier) will cause an explosion of nonsense.
+2025.10.13: OpenLayers library is ESM-only, meaning lib-classifier can't be built as CommonJS.
-- both `yarn bootstrap` and app-project's `yarn build` fail.
+- `yarn bootstrap` fails. app-project's `yarn build` will also fail, if lib-classifier was built with CJS.
-- Workaround(/Solution?): changing lib-classifier's package.json's `main` to
+- Workaround(/Solution?): `yarn bootstrap:es6` works!
+(Don't forget to yarn
-  point to "dist/esm" instead of the "dist/cjs" seems to be a functional workaround, but I'm still unsure if this is a permanent solution.
+  panic first)
-- (Changing lib-classifier to use ESM instead of CJS might affect, say, tests or something.)
+- If you want to get down to it, we just want to prevent lib-classifier from giving its CJS version to app-project.
+One hacky way is to change lib-classifier's package.json's `main` to point to "dist/esm" instead of "dist/cjs".
+Alternatively, I think cleaning out lib-classifier's dist and then running `yarn build:es6` should work too, since that's what bootstrap:es6 actually does.
 - PS: we're using Node v22.20 now, btw.

 ## Dev Notes